 In Beast Academy, all of the teaching is done in the guides and practice books, with no teacher’s guides.
 Instead of teaching lessons, the parent’s role is to discuss the material and encourage and coach the student as he or she tackles difficult problems.
-At my house, my son and I always read through the guides together, stopping to discuss as we read.
-I often sit with him as he solves the more difficult problems in the practice book and solve them myself as well so we can compare answers and solution methods.
+When my son did Beast Academy, we always read through the guides together, stopping to discuss as we read.
+I often sat with him as he solved the more difficult problems in the practice book and solved them myself as well so we can compare answers and solution methods.

 Using Beast Academy requires a very different approach to math than the traditional textbook method.

 In some ways, this approach is more relaxed, and in other ways, it is more rigorous.
 It’s relaxed because the focus is on thinking deeply about fewer problems, without much routine practice.
 But, it’s more rigorous because it requires children to stretch their brains and apply their knowledge in a variety of ways.
 These problems aren’t just your typical word problems!

 Children who are used to whizzing through a worksheet may be frustrated at first to find that they have to work much harder, and that they may not be able to solve every problem.
 (It can be hard for parents to watch, too–just ask me how I know!)
 But learning to struggle builds perseverance and a growth mindset, which pays off a lot in the long run.